mrpowers-io/quinn/README.md

 ```

 Returns a ```StructType()``` containing ```StructFields()``` using a .csv defined schema.
 The .csv must contain the following columns:
-- name: the name of the column, must be unique
+- name: required name of the column, must be unique
-- type: the type of the column, must be one of the following: string, int, long, float, double, boolean, timestamp, date
+- type: required type of the column, must be one of the following: string, int, long, float, double, boolean, timestamp, date
-- nullable: whether the column can contain null values, must be TRUE or FALSE
+- nullable: optional indication whether the column can contain null values.
+If not specified, the column will be nullable
-- metadata: optional metadata for the column, must be a valid JSON string
+- metadata: optional metadata for the column.
+If present, must be a valid JSON string

 An example configuration is provided below: